The BONEMORE study

 • Focus group interviews for the qualitative study.

-• Six months after training ends: Surveys about physical activity, lifestyle, falls and self-rated health.
+• Six months after the training had ended, surveys about physical activity, lifestyle, falls, and self-rated health, were sent out.

 Lead researcher